ram535ii/hmfaysal-omega-theme/_posts/2015-11-05-Angular-what-is-the-difference-between-@-&-and-=-when-declaring-directives-using-isolate-scopes.md

 </banking-app>
 {% endhighlight %}

-See a live example proving out the concept [here](http://plnkr.co/edit/7Tyfh74Z2rqBqYNMORdh?p=preview).
+See a live example proving out the concept [here](http://plnkr.co/edit/WXbifMi5MUD1sfqv7Y3d?p=preview).

 # Key 2: -- & --

-### The 'let data out' key
 `&` gives you the ability to pass a method into a directive.
 The cool thing about this is that when the directive's isolate scope calls the method, the method will be executed in the scope of the parent, where it was originally declared.
 As a result, it is effectively also one way communication, but in the upward direction.
 In Angular land this is called expression binding (method <-> expression).
 This is ideal for our login form's close button.
 The parent scope opened the form pop-up, so it should also be responsible to close it - so path a method in to do that.
-More concretely - the child scope, `login-form` can call the method `submit-login-close`and it will be executed by `banking-app` as `handle-login-close` in its scope.
+More concretely - the child scope, `login-form` can call the method `submit-login-close`and it will be executed by `banking-app` as `handleLoginClose` in its scope.
 Now `login-form` does not need to worry about what closing means.
 You could even pass an argument back with the method call, but that isn't illustrated here.

 {% highlight html %}
 <banking-app>
-  <login-form submit-login-close='handle-login-close()'></login-form>
+<login-form submit-login-close='handleLoginClose()'></login-form>
 </banking-app>
 {% endhighlight %}

-I'm not lying you can see an example of this concept working [here](http://plnkr.co/edit/7cBkCVK3PoY4qqYUKGM3?p=preview).
+I'm not lying you can see an example of this concept working [here](http://plnkr.co/edit/WtStUx8X8XSQAddldZJ0?p=preview).

 # Key 3: -- = --

-### The 'let data in and out' key
 `=` is the secret to passing in a value by reference.
 I like to think of it as a pointer, so that both scopes can update the same memory location.
 This gives us full two way communication between the scopes - in a way it's a combination of `@` and `&` - this means we can also pass in more than primitives, most importantly objects.
 Angular refers to this as the now much loved two-way data binding (reference <-> two-way data binding).
 Now if a user is trying to extend an expired login session we can pass in all the information we want as a single object.
 This could include their username, time since their session expired, their favorite color - whatever!
 Our `banking-app` now passes in `userDetails` and `login-form` can happily display all this to the user.
 It could even let the user update the details on the `banking-app` parent scope, although that isn't useful here.
 Passing objects into directives is fantastic.

 {% highlight html %}